canro91/canro91.github.io/_posts/2020-08-29-HowITakeNotes.md

 I capture ideas and thoughts on my phone.
 "Always have something to keep notes" suggests [Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %})

 Recently I found a note-taking system: [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 In short, write on your own words what you learn on a piece of paper or card, put an index number and connect it to your existing notes.
-Althought there are editors for Zettelkasten, I have my own slipbox and I keep my cards with pen and paper.
+Althought there are editors for Zettelkasten, I have my own slip-box and I keep my cards with pen and paper.

+To read more about the Zettelkasten method, check my takeaways from the book [How to Take Smart Notes]({% post_url 2020-11-18-HowToTakeSmartNotes %}).

 _Happy note taking!_